Abdullah527382/website/eloquentJS/chp3/notes_chp3.md

 ```

 #### The call stack:
-Everytime a function is called, the computer stores this *"current context"* on top of the __call stack__.
+Every time a function is called, the computer stores this *"current context"* on top of the __call stack__.
 When a function returns, it removes the top context from the stack and uses that context to continue execution.

 Storing this stack requires space in the computer's memory, as it grows too big, the computer will fail with a message like *"out of stack space"*.
 The following code illustrates a *"would be infinite recursion"* if the computer had an infinite stack.
 ```js